 In this post, I want to focus on the airline industry, and one former carrier in particular: Braniff International Airways, an organization that revolutionized airline marketing and cabin service during the 60s, 70s and early 80s.
 Until a deep national recession, 20 percent credit card interest rates, skyrocketing fuel prices that went up more than 94 percent, and airline deregulation combined to drive the airline into unsustainable losses, Braniff was one of the most profitable airlines.

 It was also one of the most innovative, painting their planes bright colors, refurbishing the interiors with yellows and reds and outfitting their flight attendants in uniforms designed by Pucci.
-These startling changes plus enhanced cabin service created a wonderful spirit and propelled Braniff into the forefront of a sea-change in how US airlines marketed themselves — The End of the Plain Plane — and, more importantly, how they served their passengers.
+It is very unlikely to see uniforms as extravagant as this nowadays, as most companies find that customized embroidered shirts can be just as effective in helping with the overall look and perception of their business.
+But these startling changes plus enhanced cabin service created a wonderful spirit and propelled Braniff into the forefront of a sea-change in how US airlines marketed themselves – The End of the Plain Plane – and, more importantly, how they served their passengers.

 Their employees knew these changes were special and there was an enormous sense of pride in working for an airline that was uniquely different and determined to show travelers that there was a better way.
 For an industry whose plane’s livery and crew member’s uniforms historically reflected a military heritage, Braniff International established a new standard for style and service.